PixelTheater/DodecaRGB-firmware/README.md

 ### Version 1 (2023)

-For info and assembly instructions for version 1, see [the archived readme](Dodeca-V1-info.md).
+For info and assembly instructions for version 1, see [the archived readme](docs/Dodeca-V1-info.md).

 ## Development Tools

+The project uses the PixelTheater animation system (part of this project) to manage animations.
+Full docs are in [docs/PixelTheater.md](docs/PixelTheater.md).

-Documentation about doing development with this project is available in [Development.md](Development.md).
+Info about doing development with this project is available in [Development.md](docs/Development.md). (pull requests welcome!)

 The python utilities are documented in [util/README.md](util/README.md).
 This includes how to generate the LED coordinates and visualizer from the PCB pick-and-place files, along with unit tests for the utilities.

 ### 3D Visualizer

 The project includes a 3D visualizer tool to help with development and testing, and ensuring that the side configuration and point positions are correct at export time.
+See [util/README.md](util/README.md) for more information.

 ![Visualizer Screenshot](images/python-visualizer.png)

-Please see the [utils README.md](util/README.md) for more information.